Saxo Bank vs FOREX.com Comparison

-For MetaTrader Saxo Bank provides MetaTrader 4 (MT4), while FOREX.com provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
+For MetaTrader Saxo Bank provides neither of these, while FOREX.com provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Saxo Bank and FOREX.com differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Saxo Bank or FOREX.com?
+Which broker offers more tradeable asset classes, Saxo Bank or FOREX.com?

-Saxo Bank offers a more diverse selection of investment options than FOREX.com allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 40000, compared to 5500 from FOREX.com.
+Saxo Bank offers a more diverse selection of investment options than FOREX.com allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 70000, compared to 5500 from FOREX.com.